synthet-ic/kfl/book/src/README.md

 # TODO

+- [ ] Struct variants and tuple variants
 - [ ] `DecodePartial` compatibility cannot automatically be detected (except `Unit` useless case)
   - Because we discard `option` parameter and also switch to manually implementing it for `Option<T>` and `Vec<T>`
   - Beautiful fact is that default `Decode` behaviour anyway coerce `T` into `Option<T>` when `ChildMode::Normal` or `Vec<T>` when `ChildMode::Multi` at decoding (and then unwrap or into_iter.collect)